joelchan/notes/content/Q- How can people maintain a decentralized discourse graph with a high quantity of information in it.md

 [[C- An ideal decentralized discourse graph would enable people to view information at different levels of granularity through a ZUI]].

 Alternatively, search operators could be helpful, such as a way to only view things between certain dates.
-See [[I- Search as a part of the primitive design]] for more discussion.
+See [[I- Search as a primitive design]] for more discussion.